Subhas Chandra Pattanayak

 The Legislative Assembly ought not dance to the tune of anti-Oriyas playing thus from the shadow against the people of Orissa.

-Bad law despite breath of agreement
+Bad law despite indication of agreement

 with Bhasha Andolan